mguentner/cannelloni/README.md

 ###Example

-Two machines A and B need to be connected:
+Two machines 1 and 2 need to be connected:

 ![](doc/firstexp.png)